kararade/kararade/README.md

 ## 👨🏻‍💻 About Me

-🌎 &nbsp; I’m a Senior Full Stack Software Engineer with 10+ years of experience.
-I’ve been working on a variety of development projects as a remote engineer to date.
-I have also helped with technical interviews and was the tech lead for the different companies for which I have worked.\
+🌎 &nbsp; I’m a Senior Full Stack Software Engineer with 10+ years of experience.\
+👨🏻‍💻 &nbsp; I have also helped with technical interviews and was the tech lead for the different companies for which I have worked.\
 🖥️ &nbsp; I am currently working for the [X-Team](https://x-team.com/) as a remote Senior Full Stack Software Engineer.\
 📅 &nbsp; Are you hiring?
 [Let's have a chat!](https://f4cy6d8zlgp.typeform.com/to/eXFPVCCy).\
 📄 &nbsp; Have a look at my [LinkedIn](https://www.linkedin.com/in/kararade/) and my [Upwork](https://www.upwork.com/freelancers/kararade) profiles for more details about me and my career!